bravetechnologycoop/BraveButtons/README.md

          `Bad request to /flic_button_press: Serial Number is not registered.
 Serial Number for '416' is BA48-A35308`

-      1. on your local machine, create a CSV file in the `BraveButtonsConfig/button_config` folder that conforms to the rest of the CSV files in that folder, uses any unused GUID as the `button_id` and uses the `serial_number` from the log.
+      1. on your local machine, create a CSV file in the `buttons-config/button_config` folder that conforms to the rest of the CSV files in that folder, uses any unused GUID as the `button_id` and uses the `serial_number` from the log.
 Do this as many times as needed to make a line in the CSV for every Button you want to pair

       1. **_IMPORTANT_** be sure to have a single blank line at the end of the CSV or else the last button will not end up in the database.
 Copy the other files to be sure that you do this correctly

    1. rename it to be similar to the other `.csv` files in that folder

-   1. commit the file to the `BraveButtonsConfig` repo
+   1. login to AWS SSO `aws sso login --profile brave-management` and commit the CSV file to the `buttons-config` repo

    1. scp the CSV file to the `chatbot` or `chatbot-dev` server depending on where you want to add the Buttons